Takeover: Hostile takeover

 A hostile takeover allows a bidder to take over a target company whose management is unwilling to agree to a merger or takeover.
 The party who initiates a hostile takeover bid approaches the shareholders directly, as opposed to seeking approval from officers or directors of the company.
 A takeover is considered hostile if the target company's board rejects the offer, and if the bidder continues to pursue it, or the bidder makes the offer directly after having announced its firm intention to make an offer.
 Development of the hostile takeover is attributed to Louis Wolfson.
-Hostile takeovers are relatively rare; by one estimate, only 40 takeovers (out of 3,300) in 1986 were hostile.
+An SEC working paper tracking hostile takeovers from 1965 to 2013 found that such deals accounted for about 40% of total M&A activity in the late 1960s but declined to around 5% by 2013, making them a small share of overall takeover activity by the 2000s.
+(Note: The trend may not have been exclusively downwards; for example, another study has estimated that, in the year of 1986, only 40 takeovers out of 3,300 were hostile.)
+Additionally, a study of M&A transactions from 1990-2005 found that approximately 24% of hostile takeovers succeed.

 A hostile takeover can be conducted in several ways.
 A tender offer can be made where the acquiring company makes a public offer at a fixed price above the current market price.
 An acquiring company can also engage in a proxy fight, whereby it tries to persuade enough shareholders, usually a simple majority, to replace the management with a new one which will approve the takeover.
 Another method involves quietly purchasing enough stock on the open market, known as a creeping tender offer or dawn raid, to effect a change in management.
 In all of these ways, management resists the acquisition, but it is carried out anyway.